vahurvar/bgp-parser/README.md

-# EURECOM Semester project #
+# EURECOM Semester project autumn 2019#

-Goal was to analyse
+The goal was to analyse anomalies in BGP routing.
+This repository contains all the code used to parse data from RIPE.